Deepa Arun, M.D.

 Medical school: Sri Ramachandra Medical College and Research Institute (Chennai, India)

-Pediatric residency: Cooper Hospital/University Medical Center, UMDNJ, Camden, NJ
+Pediatric residency: Cooper Hospital/University Medical Center, UMDNJ, Camden, New

 Residency: Saint Louis Children's Hospital/Washington University in Saint Louis